 The diffusion of EVs in developed countries has witnessed notable growth in recent times.
 Governments in these nations have played a pivotal role in fostering EV adoption by implementing supportive regulations and offering a range of financial incentives to prospective buyers.
 These incentives, including tax breaks, rebates, and subsidies, EVs' overall cost is successfully reduced, making them more appealing to customers.
-Norway, for example, has the world's greatest EV diffusion rate and EVs account for greater than 86% of new EV sales (Ian Palmer, 2021; Yang et al., 2023).
+Norway, for example, has the world's greatest EV diffusion rate and EVs account for greater than 86% of new automobile sales (Yang et al., 2023).
 The higher diffusion is due to the numerous incentives provided by governments, such as access to bus lanes, exemptions from tolls, parking fees, sales taxes, and VAT etc. (Gropp and Ohlsson, 2017; Mersky et al., 2016) (Hackbarth and Madlener, 2013; Sang and Bekhet, 2015; Zhang et al., 2011).
 As shown in the below Table 1, few of the developed countries have declared that they would be phasing out the ICEs before 2050 (Aayog et al., 2022).
-The recent research on the public's acceptability of EVs have been undertaken, however these studies have mostly focused on industrialized countries (Degirmenci and Breitner, 2017; Jensen et al., 2013; Larson et al., 2014b).